rainleander/MSU-AI-microbootcamp/module5-notes.md

 - **Pro Tip on Imbalanced Data**:
   - Imbalanced data can skew model predictions.
   - Example shows low sensitivity for positive predictions due to data imbalance.
-  - Upcoming lesson to explore imbalanced data in more detail.
+  - An upcoming lesson will explore imbalanced data in more detail.

 5.2.7: The Importance of Metric and Target Selection
 - **Selecting Target and Metric in Machine Learning**: